Maen Achwyfan Cross

 Attraction Type: Historic Building

-Location: At the junction of minor roads 1 mile north west of Whitford village, about 5 miles north west of Holywell
+Location: At the junction of minor roads one mile north-west of Whitford village, about five miles north-west of Holywell

 Website: Maen Achwyfan Cross